C-o-m-o-n/repoServe/README.md

 # gitBox
-Are you browsing repository on github and found one interesting and you want to save it for later?.
+Are you browsing repositories on github and found one interesting and you want to save it for later?.
 The solution is here!!!